What Is Exclusive Enteral Nutrition for Crohn's Disease?

 - Drink water as directed by your doctor.
-It helps your gut heal and balances the formula, making it easier on the body.
+It helps your gut heal and will keep you hydrated.

 - EEN tastes better if you drink it cold.
-Look for other flavors if you can’t stand the one you have.
+Look for other flavors if you don’t like the one you have.

 - You can freeze the EEN formula to take with you to work or school.
 That way, it will be the perfect consistency and nice and cold by lunch time.